SAP-archive/teched2020-CX260/exercises/exercise-5/README.md

 ## Summary

 You've now added a new component to the comparison page.
 We're now ready to implement more comparison table header.

+If you like to validate your implementation, you can find the (actual implementation of the component]https://github.com/SAP-samples/teched2020-CX260/tree/exercises/5-comparison-table-component/sample-storefront/src/app/product-comparison) in the sample code.

 💡 If you haven't done already, it's a good time again to commit your changes.